javalite/site-content/src/activejdbc/database_migrations.md

 mvn clean install
 ```

 your new migrations will be executed against target databases.
-So, as such you do not need to execute
+This means you do not need to execute
 `mvn db-migrator:migrate` during a normal development process.